Cosmological Correlators in Gauge Theory and Gravity from EAdS: Introduction

 4pt In this paper we revisit the general framework \cite{Sleight:2020obc,Sleight:2021plv} in detail for the cases of gauge bosons and gravitons.
 Massless fields play an important role during inflation, with their quantum fluctuations amplified by the expansion and seeding structure formation in the late universe.
-These massless representations of the de Sitter isometry group present subtleties, particularly in even boundary dimensions, which appear to lead to divergences in the general EAdS reformulation of the Feynman rules for in–in correlators.
+These massless representations of the de Sitter isometry group present subtleties, particularly in even boundary dimensions, which naively lead to divergences in the general EAdS reformulation of the Feynman rules for in–in correlators.
 We clarify how such cases can be consistently accommodated within the framework, and provide a streamlined reformulation for their cosmological correlators in EAdS.
-In contrast to gauge bosons and gravitons in AdS/CFT, where their boundary conditions at spatial infinity are reflective, we emphasise that late-time correlators in dS space also receive contributions from boundary gauge bosons and gravitons that codify outgoing radiation.
+In contrast to gauge bosons and gravitons in AdS/CFT, where their boundary conditions at spatial infinity are reflective, we emphasise that late-time correlators in dS space also receive contributions from boundary gauge bosons and gravitons corresponding to Neumann boundary conditions---that codify outgoing radiation.

-4pt The relationship between perturbation theory in dS and in EAdS is made manifest in Mellin space \cite{Sleight:2019mgd,Sleight:2019hfp}, which diagonalises the action of dilatations, much as Fourier space diagonalises the action of translations.
-It also provides a convenient representation of (EA)dS propagators, which for gauge bosons and gravitons we use to package all components (transverse and longitudinal) in the axial/temporal gauge.
+4pt The relationship between dS and EAdS propagators is made manifest in Mellin space \cite{Sleight:2019mgd,Sleight:2019hfp}, which diagonalises the action of dilatations, much as Fourier space diagonalises the action of translations.
+It also provides a convenient representation of the (EA)dS propagators themselves, which for gauge bosons and gravitons we use to package all components (transverse and longitudinal) in the axial/temporal gauge.

 4pt In this paper we present the general framework for reformulating gauge boson and graviton theories in EAdS.
-A dedicated treatment of explicit (EA)dS boundary correlators will be presented elsewhere.
+A detailed evaluation and renormalisation of explicit spinning boundary correlators will be presented elsewhere.